RaVoTTi/Second-Brain/BooksV1/Books/Great Expectations.md

-Certainly!
 "Great Expectations" is a novel by Charles Dickens, first published in 1860-1861.
 Here's a detailed summary followed by a concise version:

 ### Detailed Summary